 The stock status of the five LFAs located in the Gulf Region has been assessed using a suite of indicators from trawl and SCUBA surveys, DFO official catch statistics, at-sea sampling, recruitment-index logbooks, and biological sampling.
 Globally, lobsters in the sGSL continue to be in high abundance with recent landings above long-term medians or the highest of the time series.

 The only area with weak or negative trends is still central Northumberland Strait (i.e., LFAs 25S and 26AD).
-The abundance indicator based on landings showed that the weakest landing trends are still observed in the Strait, and based on SCUBA abundance index, the abundance of small animals (<50 mm CL) are low and can not support a viable commercial fishery.
+The abundance indicator based on landings showed that the weakest landing trends are still observed in the Strait, and based on SCUBA abundance index, the abundance of small animals (<50 mm CL) are low and cannot support a viable commercial fishery.
 The lobster fishery in the sGSL continues to have high exploitation rates and to be heavily dependent on new recruits, making this fishery directly dependent on the level of recruitment.

 The decrease in the percentage of empty traps during the fishery in almost every LFA corroborates the positive landing indicators but the fishing pressure on the lobster stock might still be high as in many cases, empty traps percentages are still above 20%.
 Estimators of exploitation rate were highly variable between LFAs and among years, sometime even with incoherent values and may not be meaningful fishing pressure indicators.